Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 Are you another agent?
 Another IDE?

-No. We're a teaching layer that wraps the agent harnesses you already use — Claude Code, Codex CLI, OpenCode, T3 Code.
-We don't rebuild the agent loop; we contribute upstream and add the layer above it.
+No. We're a teaching layer that wraps the agent harnesses you already use: Claude Code, Codex CLI, OpenCode, T3 Code.
+We don't rebuild the agent loop; we contribute upstream where the licence allows and add the layer above it.

 Why bring-your-own-model?